Deborah Challinor: Academic career

 Challinor grew up in Huntly and attended Huntly College.
 Her father was a pharmacist.
 After failing to get into teacher's college, Challinor attended university, where she studied English and then switched to history, graduating in 1980.
 She then went on to complete a master's and a PhD in history.
 Her doctoral thesis was titled Talking the talk: New Zealanders remember the Vietnam War at the University of Waikato in 1998.
 Challinor's supervisor suggested she try to publish her thesis, and this resulted in her first book, Grey Ghosts, which was published by Hodder Moa Beckett in 1998.
-Challinor describes herself as a 'recovering alcoholic', having started drinking at 14, and got sober in 1996 when she realised she wouldn't finish her PhD if she didn't.
+Challinor describes herself as a 'recovering alcoholic', having started drinking at 14, and got sober in 1996 when she realised she otherwise would not finish her PhD.

 After the publication of Grey Ghosts, HarperCollins invited Challinor to co-write a book, Who’ll Stop the Rain? about the after-effects on families of the use of Agent Orange in Vietnam.
 Two years later Challinor published her first work of historical fiction, Tamar, which was published in New Zealand and overseas and has been reprinted six times.
 Challinor has published more than twenty books, including several series.
 Her books cover historical New Zealand events such as the signing of the Treaty of Waitangi, the Māori Land Wars, and the Otago goldrush, and New Zealand's involvement in the Vietnam War.
 In 2024 she published the first book in a planned series centred on a female undertaker in Sydney.

 Challinor was New Zealand's highest selling author in 2015, 2016 and 2017, after which she switched to an Australian publisher.
 Her novels have been translated to German, Russian and Czech, and have sold a million copies worldwide.